stavares843/Uplink-UI/README.md

 | Protoc | brew install protobuf |
 | ffmpeg | brew install ffmpeg |

 a.
-For it works, we need to install ffmpeg -> brew install ffmpeg for MacOS And for Windows, I followed the steps on this site here
+For it works, we need to install ffmpeg -> brew install ffmpeg for MascOS And for Windows, I followed the steps on this site here

 **Windows 10+**